ceph/ceph/doc/cephadm/adoption.rst

 Preparation
 -----------

 #.
-Get the ``cephadm`` command line tool on each host in the existing
+Make sure that the ``cephadm`` command line tool is available on each host
-   cluster.
-See :ref:`get-cephadm`.
+   in the existing cluster.
+See :ref:`get-cephadm` to learn how.

 #.
-Prepare each host for use by ``cephadm``:
+Prepare each host for use by ``cephadm`` by running this command:

    .. prompt:: bash #

       cephadm prepare-host

 #.
-Determine which Ceph version you will use.
-You can use any Octopus (15.2.z)
+Choose a version of Ceph to use for the conversion.
+This procedure will work
-   release or later.
-For example, ``docker.io/ceph/ceph:v15.2.0``.
-The default will be the latest stable release, but if you are upgrading from an earlier release at the same time be sure to refer to the upgrade notes for any special steps to take while upgrading.
+   with any release of Ceph that is Octopus (15.2.z) or later, inclusive.
+The latest stable release of Ceph is the default.
+You might be upgrading from an earlier Ceph release at the same time that you're performing this conversion; if you are upgrading from an earlier release, make sure to follow any upgrade-releated instructions for that release.

-   The image is passed to cephadm with:
+   Pass the image to cephadm with the following command:

    .. prompt:: bash #

       cephadm --image $IMAGE <rest of command goes here>

+   The conversion begins.

 #.
-Cephadm can provide a list of all Ceph daemons on the current host:
+Confirm that the conversion is underway by running ``cephadm ls`` and
+   making sure that the style of the daemons is changed:

    .. prompt:: bash #

       cephadm ls

-   Before starting, you should see that all existing daemons have a style of ``legacy`` in the resulting output.
-As the adoption process progresses, adopted daemons will appear as style ``cephadm:v1``.
+   Before starting the converstion process, ``cephadm ls`` shows all existing daemons to have a style of ``legacy``.
+As the adoption process progresses, adopted daemons will appear with a style of ``cephadm:v1``.

 Adoption process